steveloughran/formality/styleguide/styleguide.md

 import static *
 ```

-* No wildcards for non-static imports
+* Non-static imports MUST NOT use wildcards
-* Wildcards may be used in static imports.
+* Wildcards MAY be used in static imports.

 Imports are where false-positive patch merge conflict arises: Patch A adds one import; patch B adds another nearby:
 the patches refuse to coexist.
 Trying to cherry-pick patches across branches is equally painful.